Haselnussbomber/HaselTweaks/README.md

 ### Keep Screen Awake

 Prevents the screen from going into standby.
-Alternatively one can use [PowerToys Awake](https://docs.microsoft.com/windows/powertoys/).
+Similar to [PowerToys Awake](https://docs.microsoft.com/windows/powertoys/), but only when the game is active.

 ### Lock Window Position